junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 #### Act 1

-Dean doesn't know how he goes back to his office, or how he goes back home, that day.
+Dean doesn't know how he gets back to his office, or how he gets back home, that day.

 The rest of the day feels empty.
 So is his chest.

-He turns on the light of his apartment when he gets home.
+He turns on the lights in his apartment when he gets home.
 The room is deafeningly quiet.
 Without the existence of another being.

 Not like he's expecting a partner or a hot meal or anything.

 He finishes the heated dinner alone.
 He lets the TV on for a while and then turns it off.

-He talks with the plant on his diner table, a lot.
+He talks with the plant on his dining table, a lot.
 And keeps asking it to tap once, tap twice.
 But the plant doesn't react to his words.

-Dean lies down on his bed when it's his bed time, and stares at the ceiling for long hours, listening to the sound of leaking pipe, or the dropping temperature, or the sensation of being watched.
+Dean lies down on his bed when it's his bedtime, and stares at the ceiling for long hours, listening, waiting for the sound of a leaking pipe, or the dropping temperature, or the sensation of being watched.
 But there is nothing.

-He doesn't go to sleep until he exhausts himself out from rethinking everything that happened in the past three weeks.
+He doesn't go to sleep until he exhausts himself from rethinking everything that happened in the past three weeks.
 And he dreams of the man, standing in a movie theatre, wearing a trench coat.

 <br>